 India's Economic Reforms Could Unlock Long-term Potential

 India is the sixth largest economy in the world by nominal gross domestic product (GDP) at $2.4 trillion in 2017.
-While GDP growth fell to 6.75 percent in 2017, the finance ministry expects that growth will pick up to between 7 percent and 7.5 percent in 2018, which will help it regain its position as the world’s fastest growing major economy.
-The International Monetary Fund (IMF) seems to agree, predicting that growth will reach 7.4 percent in 2018.
+While GDP growth fell to 6.75% in 2017, the finance ministry expects that growth will pick up to between 7% and 7.5% in 2018, which will help it regain its position as the world’s fastest-growing major economy.
+The International Monetary Fund (IMF) seems to agree, predicting that growth will reach 7.4% in 2018.

-Prime Minister Narenda Modi has been successful in implementing several key economic reforms over the past couple of years.
-Many of these changes have experienced issues upon roll out—contributing to the slower than expected 2017 GDP growth—but the country jumped 30 notches into the top 100 ranking on the World Bank’s 2018 Ease of Doing Business Index and experts believe that the top 50 is within reach.
+Prime Minister Narendra Modi has been successful in implementing several key economic reforms over the past couple of years.
+Many of these changes have experienced issues upon rollout—contributing to the slower than expected 2017 GDP growth—but the country jumped 30 notches into the top 100 ranking on the World Bank’s 2018 Ease of Doing Business Index and experts believe that the top 50 is within reach.

 The Bankruptcy and Insolvency Act of 2017 put in place to enable courts to appoint resolution professionals to sell off and revive investments and companies financed by loans that have turned bad.
 By doing so, the country’s state-controlled banks will recover some of their capital and persistent issues with stranded assets and stalled investment will be addressed.
 These efforts could improve the situation for foreign investors in the country.

 In June 2016, the Reserve Bank of India formally adopted a flexible-inflation targeting framework to place price stability as the primary objective of its monetary policy.
-With a 4 percent target inflation rate, the new policy will help control inflation and has already helped stabilize the economy.
-These efforts also help foreign investors interested in the domestic bond market, since they can more accurately forecast the rate of inflation.
+With a 4% target inflation rate, the new policy will help control inflation and has already helped stabilize the economy.
+These efforts also help foreign investors interested in the domestic bond market since they can more accurately forecast the rate of inflation.

 There are many economic reforms that are still a work in progress and others that remain in the planning stages.
 According to the DIPP, there are over 100 reforms in progress that haven’t been factored into this year and just two of 42 completed forms have been accepted with two others partially accepted, as of October 31, 2017.
 The biggest reforms that investors are watching relate to land ownership, labor laws, and the judicial process.